 Lucy Coats worked as a children's editor and bookseller before turning to full-time writing, and is the author of many titles for all ages, including the bestselling Atticus the Storyteller's 100 Greek Myths which was shortlisted for the Blue Peter Book Award.
 Her latest picture book, Bear's Best Friend, has just been published by Bloomsbury, and she has forthcoming 2014 titles from Nosy Crow and Grosset and Dunlap USA.
 Lucy lives with her husband, grown-up children and 10,000 books in Northamptonshire.
 She is also a regular blogger, writes for Mslexia and Publishing Talk, tweets as @lucycoats.

 Michelle Lovric is an acclaimed writer of historical fiction for both children and adults.
 She has particular interests in art, medical history and Venice, where she lives and sets her stories.
-Her adult novel The Remedy was long-listed for the Orange Prize and The Book of Human Skin was a TV Book Club Summer Read.
-Her first children’s novel, The Undrowned Child has been followed by The Mourning Emporium and Talina in the Tower and, most recently, The Fate in the Box.
-For the past three years, Michelle Lovric has been a Royal Literary Fund Fellow at the Courtauld Institute of Art.
-She’s a consultant for The Writers’ Workshop, undertaking structural edits for aspiring novelists.
-She also blogs on Venetian life, writing and research.
+Her adult novel The Remedy was longlisted for the Orange Prize and The Book of Human Skin was a TV Book Club Summer Read.
+Her first children's novel, The Undrowned Child, has been followed by The Mourning Emporium and Talina in the Tower and, most recently, The Fate in the Box.
+For the past three years, Michelle has been a Royal Literary Fund Fellow at the Courtauld Institute of Art.
+She's also a consultant for The Writers' Workshop, undertaking structural edits for aspiring novelists.
+Two of her poems have just been shortlisted for The Bridport Prize.

 When & Where

 Welcome to Guardian masterclasses – a unique programme of learning embedded within one of the world's most forward-thinking media organisations.

 Masterclasses offer a broad range of short and long courses across a variety of disciplines from creative writing, journalism, photography and design, film and digital media, music and cultural appreciation.